MOClim/climate-data-analysis/python/week09_map_projections/day17_map_projection_README.md

-# Day 16: Map Projections with Cartopy
+# Day 17: Map Projections with Cartopy

 ## Overview

-In this lesson, we will learn how map projections affect the visualization of weather and climate data.
-Climate datasets are usually stored on a latitude–longitude grid, but different map projections are useful for different scientific purposes.
-We will compare global map projections and then focus on a regional Lambert Conformal projection for North America and the contiguous United States.

-The examples use NOAA NCEP/NCAR Reanalysis monthly data and Cartopy.
-We will calculate January 2026 anomalies relative to the 1991–2020 climatology and display the results on different map projections.
+Learn how to visualize weather and climate data using different Cartopy map projections.
+This lesson covers global projections (Plate Carree and Robinson) and regional mapping with the Lambert Conformal projection.

 ## Learning Objectives